feast-dev/feast-java-old/CONTRIBUTING.md

 ## Feast Java Client
 ### Environment Setup
-Setting up your Development Environment for Feast Java SDK:
+Setting up your development environment for Feast Java SDK:
 1. Complete the feast-java [Common Setup](#common-setup)

 > Feast Java Client is a Java Client for retrieving Features from a running Feast Serving instance.
 > See the [Feast Serving Section](#feast-serving) section for how to get a Feast Serving instance running.

 ### Configuration
-Feast Java Client is [configured using Java code](https://docs.feast.dev/v/master/reference/configuration-reference#4-feast-java-and-go-sdk)
+Feast Java Client is [configured as code](https://docs.feast.dev/v/master/reference/configuration-reference#4-feast-java-and-go-sdk)

 ### Building
 1. Build / Compile Feast Java Client with Maven: